Vue SDK (beta)

 is used to connect the provider to an environment on Reflag.
 Find yourpublishableKey

-under environment settings in Reflag,company
+under environment settings in Reflag,context

 ,user